praqma-test/submod-env/README.md

 # submod-env

-Continuous delivery environment for a Git submodule test setup.
+A continuous delivery environment for a Git submodule test setup.

 ## Overview